sppunderreview/PSSO/README.md

 We focus on the problem of program clone search, which involves finding the program in a repository most similar to a target program.
 Program clone search has important applications, including malware detection and program clustering.

-In solving this problem, the inherent workflow involves disassembly, feature extraction, clone searches, and subsequent generation of tables.
+In solving this problem, the inherent workflow involves disassembly, feature extraction (or preprocessing), clone searches, and subsequent generation of tables.

 A good similarity metric is crucial to finding the repository's closest program.
 It has to be precise and robust even in cross-architecture scenarios and fast even when dealing with huge repositories.
 This artifact encompasses 21 distinctive clone search methods.
 Each method is different, and therefore, their workflow may be slightly different.